flying-sausages/ebookscripts/README.md

 - I want downloaded books to be added to calibre straight away without using a cronjob
   - Transmission lets you execute a script after a torrent downloads and passes all sorts of useful variables to it
 - I want my downloaded books to be converted to my desired formats (ePub and Kepub) as part of this flow
+### What this does
+If you want to use this, change the credential variables in the script and then make sure to `chmod 700` the file.
+You can then point your transmission to run this script whenever a torrent has finished downloading

+The script will first sort your torrents into folders based on the tracker they came from.
+I like to do that so I don't have one massive un-organised folder with tons of torrents left and right.

+After that, the script will check the format of the file, and make reflowable conversions if possible.
+You can comment these out if you don't care for them.
+When it's done, it will add all the books as one folder.

+If the torrent was a folder, the script will assume that the folder represents one single book and will add all the formats in the folder as one book.